multi-py/python-celery/templates/documentation.md

 ## Environment Variables

-These variables are in addition to the envronment variables defined by Celery itself.
+These variables are in addition to the environment variables defined by Celery itself.

 ### `ENABLE_BEAT`